The 5 Best Christian Books of All Time

 • It is fit for those who are curious about whether or not Christianity presents an authentic worldview

-• The way topics are presented were very detailed which makes it easier for the audience to follow the flow of the book
+• The way topics are presented is very detailed, which makes it easier for the audience to follow the flow of the book

 • The approach is fit for both mature and young audience